NTBEL/diffusion-fit/README.md

 The underlying point-source paradigm and two-step fitting procedure employed by the models is adapted from the methods used to analyze integrative optical imaging data ([Nicholson and Tao 1993](https://doi.org/10.1016/S0006-3495(93)81324-9) and [Hrabe and Hrabetova 2019](https://doi.org/10.1016/j.bpj.2019.08.031)). **diffusion-fit** therefore provides a model for fitting 2D imaging data for fluorescent dyes released from a point-like source as in integrative optical imaging ([Nicholson and Tao 1993](https://doi.org/10.1016/S0006-3495(93)81324-9)) or nanovesicle photorelease ([Xiong et al. 2021](https://doi.org/10.1101/2021.09.10.459853)) experiments.

+### Experimental features

+#### Receptor-based fluorescent sensors
-Additionally, we have extended the framework to provide a model for fitting data from receptor-based fluorescent peptide sensors, such as dLight ([Patriarchi et al. 2018](https://dx.doi.org/10.1126/science.aat4422)) and kLight ([Abraham et al. 2021](https://doi.org/10.1038/s41386-021-01168-2)), when the target peptides are released from a point-like source as in nanovesicle photorelease ([Xiong et al. 2021](https://doi.org/10.1101/2021.09.10.459853)) experiments.
+We have extended the framework to provide a model for fitting data from receptor-based fluorescent peptide sensors, such as dLight ([Patriarchi et al. 2018](https://dx.doi.org/10.1126/science.aat4422)) and kLight ([Abraham et al. 2021](https://doi.org/10.1038/s41386-021-01168-2)), when the target peptides are released from a point-like source as in nanovesicle photorelease ([Xiong et al. 2021](https://doi.org/10.1101/2021.09.10.459853)) experiments.
+This model combines the Gaussian point-source model with the Clark Equation for receptor-response to characterize the sensor signal based on receptor occupation, assuming target binding to the sensor is much faster than diffusional changes such that sensor occupation remains at quasi-equilibrium.

+#### First-order loss rate estimation

 **diffusion-fit** also further extends the point-source paradigm to allow for additional fitting and estimation of first order loss rate constants from the 2D imaging data, which are particularly relevant for peptide volume transmission in the brain ([Xiong et al. 2021](https://doi.org/10.1101/2021.09.10.459853)).

+#### Anisotropic diffusion fitting

+Additionally, we have extended the framework to provide a model that allows Anisotropy in the diffusion coefficient along the x and y directions.

+#### Asymmetric diffusion fitting

+Lastly, we have extended the framework to provide a model for asymmetric diffusion along a single dimension (x-dimension), which may occur at the boundary between regions of different tortuosity.
+This model uses a semi-empirically derived equations relating the extent of asymmetry and the Gaussian estimate of the average diffusion coefficient to estimate the diffusion coefficients on the two sides of the boundary (assumed to be semgmented along the x-direction).

 ### What's new in

-#### version 0.6.0
+#### version 0.8.0
- * The command line interface now accepts float values for the `-peak-to-tail` input option instead of just integers.
+ * Asymmetric diffusion model: class `AssymetricFit`.
+Also usable from the CLI and the streamlit app.

 See the [CHANGELOG](CHANGELOG.md) for additional details.